-The router will scan through the left two (Ethernet) LED bars, from left to right, illuminating one element at a time.
+The router will scan through the left (Ethernet) LED bar, from left to right, illuminating one element at a time.

-♦ Note: Lights 1 and 10 on each bar are directly connected to the router's 10BaseT interface and indicate 10BaseT link (1) and 10BaseT polarity (10).
+♦ Note: Lights 1 and 10 on the Ethernet bar are directly connected to the router's 10BaseT interface and indicate 10BaseT link (1) and 10BaseT polarity (10).

-Ethernet Traffic Indicators (Ethernet LED Bars)
+Ethernet Traffic Indicators (Ethernet LED Bar)